siddhigate/social-media/README.md

 ## Main feature - People you may know
+- Constructed a social network graph based on user's connections.
-Implemented Dijkstra algorithm for **People you may know** feature.
+- Implemented Dijkstra algorithm for **People you may know** feature.

 ## Features